Matthew-Hurrell/viva-la-nacho/README.md

 # Testing

 The Viva La Nacho site has been tested rigorously throughout the development process.
-This section will document those testing proceedures.
+This section will provide documentation on the tests carried out.

 ## User Story Tests